hrbrmstr/docxtractr/README.md

     docx with comments
   - `system.file("examples/realworld.docx", package="docxtractr")`: A
     “real world” Word docx file with tables of all shapes and sizes
+  - `system.file("examples/trackchanges.docx", package="docxtractr")`:
+    Word docx with track changes in a table

 ## Installation